Cohort Objective

 Springfield, MO

 Springfield, Missouri, the Queen City of the Ozarks, is a center of faith, history, and education.
-Home to the Assemblies of God headquarters, Flower Pentecostal Heritage Center, and AG Theological Seminary, it preserves Pentecostal heritage while fostering leadership and global missions.
-Participants will engage with national AG leaders in visioneering.
+Home to the Assemblies of God headquarters, Flower Pentecostal Heritage Center, National Assemblies of God Prayer Center, Convoy of Hope, and the Assemblies of God Theological Seminary.
+Participants will have opportunity to visit the Flower Pentecostal Heritage Center, National Assemblies of God Prayer Center while fostering leadership and global missions.
+Participants will engage with national Assemblies of God leaders.

 Request Information